2qx/vox/packages/app/src/routes/energy/README.md

 If someone has already found a payout in this block, the difficulty gets one percent harder.
 If people stop taking tokens, the difficulty get easier each block.

 The vault contract also allows anyone to use the price baton for a fee (8000 sats).
 The price is intended to discourage resetting the oracle baton.

+## A simple Difficulty Adjustment Algorithm (DAA)

+The target frequency for the price oracle is one update per block.

+The price oracle can be updated multiple times per block, but this makes mining 0.7% harder.
+If no reward is found in a block it gets 0.7% easier with each block.
+Mining becomes roughly 100% easier per day the oracle is not updated.

+The equation is a function of the baton transaction age (in block) and the previous difficulty target.

+    NextTarget = ( PrevTarget * (143 + age) ) / 144

+The NextTarget MUST match the exact value given by the DAA, it may not be arbitrarily lowered by any miner.